Futures contracts for refined petroleum products

 Bringing on new capacity will eventually lead to lower prices if demand stays constant – all it does is to shift the capacity constraint and the devil’s elbow in Figure 2.8 further to the right (this is shown in Figure 2.9).
 But this may have a self-reinforcing effect of keeping new capacity out of the market.
 Since new capacity in the refining business is generally built in large chunks (so-called “lumpy” investment – no one is going to build a refinery that processes a few marginal barrels of oil per day), if a new refinery is built without an increase in demand for petroleum products, the net effect may be to reduce the price for petroleum products so much that the new refinery is not profitable.
 Because of the devil’s elbow and the lumpy nature of bringing new sources online, energy commodity markets generally do not have a stable equilibrium like you might find in economics textbooks.

-NYMEX offers futures contracts for several refined petroleum products - the most frequently-traded are heating oil and gasoline.
-The video below shows you where to find these prices on the NYMEX website.
+NYMEX (now called the "CME Group") offers futures contracts for several refined petroleum products - the most frequently-traded are heating oil and gasoline.
+The video below shows you where to find these prices on the CME Group website.